petabor/personal-web/Projects.markdown

 Observer pairs with more dissimilar gaze patterns showed greater neural divergence, indicating that gaze matters for neural representations.
 Specifically, pairwise differences in the <em>spatial distribution</em> of gaze and <em>semantic salience</em> contribute to neural divergence in IT.

 <h5>Contribution:</h5>
 Developed and implemented a customized hyperalignment algorithm, showing that functional layout can be overcome by using this technique.
 Created pre-processing pipelines supporting hyperalignment(e.g. voxel selection or nuisance regression) and cortical-surface visualizations.
-Authored the manuscript and interpreted findings in the context of current research.
+Interpreted findings in the context of current research.

 <p>&nbsp;&nbsp;</p>